 Yamanaka: One of my big priorities is to work with people who want to try working with me, people whom I’d be happy to see a certain part drawn out of, and people who are exciting to work with.
 For instance, Inori Minase-san, who played #QP, might seem too “in the middle”, and not the type of person I would pick for this.
 But I thought it truly would be interesting to have someone like Minase-san playing #QP.
 I’ve said this before, but I want to get rid of the sentiment that someone will play a role because they seem like that type, as much as possible.
 I feel like fans who would rather see this instead would enjoy it.

 So when I cast, one of my leads is taking into account the opinions of the voice actors I’m working with.
 I like to talk with them and ask them questions like “who’s got interesting performances these days?” when going out to dinner with them or messaging each other.
 Then, when I hear “this person can do interesting things” or “I think Yamanaka-san would like this person,” I immediately go to hear the samples in their portfolio.
-Aoi Ichikawa-san, who played Gin, was picked when Shun Horie-san, who’d worked alongside him in a different work, told me “Yamanaka-san would love hearing his performance.”
+Aoi Ichikawa-san, who played Gin, was picked when Shun Horie-san, whom I’d worked with in a different project, told me “Yamanaka-san would love hearing his performance.”
 And, as he said, I truly did adore it.

 This is a digression, but the lines that the world hears are only the takes that were selected after many, many rerecordings, and many of them are formed by filling in noise and gaps.
 On the other hand, when I’m working with someone and they say something like “this person wasn’t asked to do it, but they were trying to do something interesting,” while it might be an obtuse way to put it, I’m the kind of person who goes “I’d like to keep that and make use of that, and to provide a way for them to do that.”
 When people in the field tell me about someone who takes on interesting challenges, I want to work with them.